imitelis/email-app/README.md

   *  Set middlewares, secrets and database V
   *  Check Dockerization of Flask app V
   *  Check WSGI and workers on Flask (gunicorn) V
-  *  Check SMTP server on Flask
+  *  Check SMTP server on Flask V
+  *  Build unit testing on Flask

 ### Marlon:
   *  Check Elastic Beanstalk
   *  Check RDS for PostgreSQL
-  *  Build API for users on Flask
+  *  Build API for users on Flask V
   *  Work deploying backend and db on AWS
   *  Review basics of CI/CD and backend pipeline (AWS)
   *  Check functional tests with Flask
+  *  Build functional testing on Flask

 ### Carlos:
   *  Review basics of Redux and Session management